|GUIDELINES FOR SPEAKERS||

 OTHER PRACTICAL MATTERS

-The larger lecture rooms of the Snellius building,
+The lecture rooms of the Snellius building,

-where most of the general colloquium talks take place,
+where the general colloquium takes place,

-screen and overhead projector, please let us know a couple of days in advance.
+please let us know a couple of days in advance.